Multiplier Spectra and the Moduli Space of Degree 3 Morphisms on P1: Introduction

 We define the \emph{degree of $\tau_{d,n}$} as the number of points in $\tau_{d,n}^{-1}(P)$ for a generic point $P$ in $\tau_{d,n}(M_d)$.
-From \cite[Theorem 4.54]{Silverman10} the degree of $\tau_{d,n}$ stabilizes as $n \to \infty$ and we write $\deg(\tau_d)$ for this value. \end{defn} Specifically, McMullen \cite[Corollary 2.3]{McMullen2} showed that the conjugacy class of $\phi \in \Hom_d$ is determined up to finitely many choices by its multiplier spectra if $\phi$ is not a flexible Latt\`es map.
+From \cite[Theorem 4.54]{Silverman10} the degree of $\tau_{d,n}$ stabilizes as $n \to \infty$ and we write $\deg(\tau_d)$ for this value. \end{defn} Specifically, McMullen \cite[Corollary 2.3]{McMullen2} showed that there are finitely many conjugacy classes $[\phi] \in \Hom_d$ with a given set of multiplier spectra if $\phi$ is not a flexible Latt\`es map.
 This is typically stated as the following theorem. \begin{thm}\cite[Corollary 2.3]{McMullen2} Fix $d \geq 2$.
 For $n$ sufficiently large, $\tau_{d,n}$ is finite-to-one on $M_d(\C)$ except for certain families of Latt\`es maps. \end{thm} Two maps which have the same set of multipliers are called \emph{isospectral}.
-All flexible Latt\`es maps (integer multiplication on elliptic curves) are isospectral since they all have the same multiplier spectra.
+All flexible Latt\`es maps (integer multiplication on elliptic curves) are isospectral, since they all have the same multiplier spectra.
+Additionally, Latt\`es maps associated to non-isomorphic elliptic curves are non-conjugate.
 In other words, the regular maps $\sigma_{n,i}$ are constant on the family of flexible Latt\`es maps.
-Additionally, one can use rigid Latt\`es maps to show that $\deg(\tau_d) \geq C_{\epsilon}d^{\frac{1}{2}-\epsilon}$ for some constant $C$.
+Furthermore, one can use rigid Latt\`es maps to show that $\deg(\tau_d) \geq C_{\epsilon}d^{\frac{1}{2}-\epsilon}$ for some constant $C$.
 In particular, for squarefree $d$, $\deg(\tau_d) \geq h$ where $h$ is the class number of $\Q(\sqrt{-d})$ \cite[\S 6.6]{Silverman10}.
 In this article we address two cases on $\P^1$: polynomial maps of any degree and rational maps of degree $3$.